wendell-costa-barreto/wendell-costa-barreto/README.md

 ## What I'm about 🚀

 I'm that dev who gets way too excited about clean code and probably has more browser tabs open than is socially acceptable.
-Currently vibing in the world of [your main tech stack] and always down to learn something new that'll blow my mind 🤯
+Currently vibing in the world of [MERN] and always down to learn something new that'll blow my mind 🤯

 ```javascript
 const me = {